hansialice/hansialice.github.io/_pages/outreach.md

 <img src="https://hansialice.github.io/images/OctopusGarden.jpeg" width="600"/>

 I spoke about this passion at All Hands on Deck, and, generally, how the arts can connect humans to the environment and inspire action in ways that science itself cannot.
-Check out the talk below.
+Check out the talk below (click on the image below -- you'll be taken to youtube).

 <a href="https://youtu.be/LBPQrrOHvQ0?t=3732" target="_blank"><img src="http://img.youtube.com/vi/LBPQrrOHvQ0/0.jpg"
 alt="AllHandsOnDeckLogo" width="600" border="10"/></a>